DavidKosf/GraderPlus/README.md

 mg_setTestSatus(false(), msg);
 ```
 ### Sharing information between tests
-These functions allow you to store variables in a test and recall them in a later one.
-Keep in mind that the tests are executed in order.
-It is only possible to save something in one test and then load it in a following one.
+The following functions allow you to share variables between tests.
+So they can be generated in a test one and be recalled in a later test, e.g. test 2.
+The tests are executed in the order of their definition.

 #### mg_writeSharedVariables
-This functions allows you to store Variables in a test and make them able to be recalled later.
+This functions allows you to store Variables of a test and make them able to be recalled later.
 It has to be executed in a test before the values can be loaded in another one.
 It works simmilar to the save() function.
 The output returns true(), if the saving operation was successful.
 ```matlab
 mg_writeSharedVariables(); % Saves all variables declared in the current test mg_writeSharedVariables("a", "b"); % Only saves variables a and b
 ```

 #### mg_loadSharedVariables
 This functions allows you to load stored Variables.
-It can only be used after you saved something.
-Otherwise it will return a false() output.
+If used without calling mg_writeSharedVariables first it will return false.
 ```matlab
 mg_loadSharedVariables(); % Loads all previously stored variables mg_loadSharedVariables("a", "b"); % Only loads variables a and b